Hello! Hola! Kuzuzangpo-la!

-A girl with Southern roots and a Rocky Mountain heart, I've dedicated my post-graduate years to human observation in the global classroom.
+A girl with Southern roots and a Rocky Mountain heart, I've dedicated the last ten years to human observation in the global classroom.
 The results have been life changing.
 Much of what I write revolves around the people and places I've encountered on my journeys.
 I specialize in experiential travel and creative non-fiction.
 I am fluent in Spanish (and pretty convincingly so in Portuguese) and am especially interested in project-based, team-oriented work on multi-cultural projects.

 Relationships are important to me and I place great value on them in both my personal and professional life.
 Through this collection of work you will learn who I am.
-The process of writing is very personal to me and while I prefer to do it pen on paper, beautiful things can happen when words and images collide through the interwebs.
+My writing process is very personal and while I prefer to do it pen on paper, beautiful things can happen when words and images collide through the interwebs.